someengineering/fixinventory/docs/source/cloudkeeper/components/index.rst

 Only those plugins have knowledge about how to communicate with each cloud.
 How to collect resources and how to clean them up.

 There can be one or more instances of :ref:`component-ckworker` in a Cloudkeeper deployment.
 A single :ref:`component-ckworker` can collect many clouds or you could have multiple :ref:`component-ckworker` collecting one cloud or even one account in one cloud each.

+Once :ref:`component-ckworker` is started you do not have to interact with it at all.
+It will just sit there, wait for work and do its job.

+| Most of the :ref:`actions <action>` are done by :ref:`component-ckworker`.
+| Only exception is :ref:`workflow-metrics`, which are processed by :ref:`component-ckmetrics`

+.. _component-cklib:

+cklib
+*****

+Any functionality that is required by more than one of our components will be put in :ref:`component-cklib` library.